kareemf/allergenify/README.md

 - To learn and to practice.
 Clean Code - Tell Don't Ask/Law of Demeter, testing and TDD, type script, mobile app development

 #### Where
 - Should work on any mobile platform with Ionic / Cordova support.
-Currently only tested against iOS devices.
+- Tested on:
+-- iOS 11 (Xcode 9)
+-- Android 7.1 (Android Studio 3)

 #### How
 Ionic 3+, Angular 3+, Typescript 2.6+, Cordova.